 My Work

-Based in Washington, DC, I’m a creative professional with a passion for engaging people of all backgrounds.
+Based in Kansas City, I’m a creative professional with a passion for engaging people of all backgrounds.

-I received my M.A. in History from DePaul University, worked on Capitol Hill, and have launched several creative endeavors.
+I received my M.A. in History from DePaul University, worked as a legislative staffer in the U.S. House of Representatives, and have launched several creative endeavors.

 Check out some of my previous work below!